 B. Independent Auditors.
 The independent auditors report directly to the Audit Committee.
 The Audit Committee shall:

 1. Review the independence, competence, integrity, expertise, qualifications, communications with and the performance of the auditors and have a clear understanding with the auditors that the Audit Committee has the sole authority and responsibility to select, retain, compensate, evaluate, and if appropriate, terminate their services.
-The Audit Committee shall be directly responsible for oversight of the independent auditors, including the evaluation of the auditor's qualifications, performance and independence and the resolution of disagreements between management and the independent auditors.
+The Audit Committee shall be directly responsible for oversight of the independent auditors and the resolution of disagreements between management and the independent auditors.
 As part of the evaluation of the Company's independent auditor, the Audit Committee shall review and evaluate the lead partner of the independent auditor, ensure the regular rotation of audit partners as required by law, and consider whether, in order to assure continuing auditor independence, there should be regular rotation of the audit firm itself.
 The Audit Committee will determine whether to retain or appoint a new independent auditor each year.
 The Company’s stockholders will be requested to ratify the appointment via a proposal in the Company’s proxy statement.
 In the event the Company’s stockholders do not ratify the appointment the Audit Committee will consider the voting results and determine whether to select a different independent auditor.